Territory management is critical to your sales strategy if you manage a field-based sales or service team.

 2. Get buy-in from all stakeholders

-Territory management is about embracing a data-led culture in your sales team.
+Territory management is data led.
 You take clean data and territory management software and use them to drive your decisions.

 3. Clean your data

 Sales territory planning will only work with good data.
 So, clear out corrupted, outdated or duplicate data.
 Develop transparent processes for capturing and presenting data.
 Conduct regular audits to ensure your data is clean and your decisions improve.

 Even the best territory management software is only as good as the data you feed it.